 unstable and also makes the shoulder the most often dislocated joint in the

 Dislocations of the shoulder occur when the head of the humerus is forcibly removed from its socket in the glenoid fossa.
-The shoulder can
+It's possible to dislocate the shoulder

 Picture of the shoulder joint